Lenore Croudy, Chair

-Director, Risk Manager and Purchasing Agent.
-She is currently an advisory board member
+Manager and Purchasing Agent.
+She is currently an advisory board member of the Flint

-the Arab-American Institute, as well as its National Policy Council.
-Ms. Joseph also
+Institute, as well as its National Policy Council and National Leadership Council.

 A former president of the Michigan Public Risk Management Association, Ms. Joseph

 previously served as a board member of the Genesee County YWCA, Easter Seals, Michigan

 Women's Commission, Michigan Women's Foundation, Flint Area Convention and Visitors

 Bureau, Planned Parenthood of East Central Michigan, Planned Parenthood of Michigan,